Kong/docs.konghq.com/app/_src/gateway/plugin-development/pluginserver/javascript.md

   }
 }
 ````
-and import it in your TypeScript file like:
+Then, import `kong-pdk` in your TypeScript file:

 ````javascript
 import kong from "kong-pdk/kong";